wordofwarning/wordofwarning.org/hab/divergencymcr/index.md

 During 2015 Divergency will organise a series of meals, discussions, workshops, sharings and performances with a group of local artists and a series of visiting artists.

-To find out more about Divergency or to get involved contact <mailto:divergency@habmcr.org>
+To find out more about Divergency or to get involved contact <mailto:divergency@habmcr.org> or keep in touch via the [DivergencyMcr blog.](http://divergencymcr.posthaven.com)